DIY-Double Glazing: How to Double Glaze Windows Cheaply

 No one wants to sink thousands of pounds into a property they don’t own.
 Few people want to shiver their way through winter, or blow all their money on heating bills either.
 Window film is quick, cheap and easy to remove making it a perfect temporary solution for tenants who are sick of astronomical heating bills.

-Window film is not always the perfect solution to your heating loss woes.
-There are drawbacks to the method and it’s up to you to weigh up them up.
+While window film insulation is definitely effective, it does have some potential downsides and may not always be the perfect solution to your heating loss woes.
+There are drawbacks to the method and it’s up to you to weigh them up.

-It’s Not as Effective as UPVC Double or Triple-Glazed Windows
+It’s Not as Effective as Quality Double or Triple-Glazed Windows

-Replacing the windows of a detached house could help you save over £100 a year on energy, as well as increasing the soundproofing of your home.
+Replacing the windows of a typical detached house could help you save approximately £150 a year on energy and reduce carbon production by almost 450kg.
+As well as improving heat retention, double glazed windows and doors can also help reduce noise pollution in your home.

 It’s Not Exactly Attractive